-For the clinical experience prelicensure and ABSN students will be required to purchase the following:
+For the clinical experience students will be required to purchase the following:

 - Wine colored uniforms based ONLY on the options from Uniforms Express in South Portland, Maine; - Purchase Saint Joseph's College patch (To be placed on the tunic top located on the left arm approximately 2 inches below the shoulder); - Name badge from the Uniforms Express store; - Students have the option of either all white or all black shoes: be sure the foot is entirely covered with no toes or heels exposed.
-The clinical shoes should ONLY be worn to clinical sites; - A watch with a second hand; - Stethoscope with a bell; - Adult manual blood pressure cuff;
+The clinical shoes should ONLY be worn to clinical sites; - A watch with a second hand; - Stethoscope with a bell and stethoscope; - Adult manual blood pressure cuff; - Face Mask; Distributed by the college with \$6 charge billed to your student account

-Nursing Supply Tote for Students
+Nursing Supply Tote

-Traditional on campus sophomore nursing students who have met the academic criteria to begin clinical will be provided by the Nursing Department, one Nursing Supply Tote which includes basic clinical practice supplies.
+Sophomore nursing students who have met the academic criteria to begin clinical will be provided by the Nursing Department, one Nursing Supply Tote which includes basic clinical practice supplies.